Infas7/Infas7/README.md

 About Me:

 - 🔭 I’m currently working on an AI project
-- 🌱 I’m currently learning everything😂
+- 🌱 I’m currently learning Machine Learning and Data Science
 - 👯 I’m looking to collaborate on React/Next/PHP/MERN based projects
 - 📫 How to reach me:
      -  Email: infasim1997@gmail.com
      -  LinkedIn: https://www.linkedin.com/in/infas7/
-- ⚡ Fun fact: solely depended on Stackoverflow.com